jcalpickard/jcalpickard.github.io/_compost/conjunctural-analysis.md

 Conjunctural analysis pays close attention to the uneven, complex, and overdetermined character of conjunctures, recognising that different groups may be affected in different ways.
 At the same time, it seeks to identify the underlying "problem-space", the core issues and antagonisms that define a conjuncture, and how they are articulated and fought out.

 - [?]
 How are these problem-spaces identified and articulated?
 What criteria are used to determine the core issues and antagonisms?
-How are these mapped and analyzed?
+How are these mapped and analysed?

 Crucially, conjunctural analysis is not just descriptive, but intended as a strategic intervention, discerning the "points of least resistance" in a given social formation and informing transformative political action.